 The Mt Wilga Pain Management Program is an interdisciplinary program designed to address the complex needs of people with chronic pain.
-It is delivered by our experienced team of Physiotherapists, Exercise Physiologists, Psychologists and Occupational Therapists.
-Our program focusses on self-management techniques and exercises that can assist in managing the impact of pain on daily life and increasing participation in meaningful activity including home, work and leisure.
+It is delivered by an experienced team of Physiotherapists, Exercise Physiologists, Psychologists and Occupational Therapists.
+Our program focuses on self-management techniques and exercises that can assist in managing the impact of pain on daily life and increasing participation in meaningful activity including home, work and leisure.

 Combining individualised and group-based interventions, the program seeks to achieve the following goals:

 - Challenging fears about activity and fear avoidance

 - Pacing, goal setting and engaging in activity